nyc-otters-2017/crud_students/README.md

 ## Summary
 We're going to write a web application backed by a database.
 Users will provide a word, our application will access the database to retrieve anagrams for that word, and the anagrams will be listed for the user.

-As we build the application, be mindful of the flow of data between the client and server.
-The browser will be making HTTP requests and sending data along with many of the requests.
-What data?
-The word whose anagrams the user wants listed.
-The controller route handlers will ask our model to retrieve data for the word's anagrams from the database.
-The route handlers then render a view for the data returned by the model.
-Finally, the server returns the rendered HTML to browser.
+As we build the application, be mindful of how data flows between the client and server.
+The browser will be sending data via HTTP requests to Sinatra, what should that data be?
+After the server receives data, a controller route handler will need to ask a model to fetch anagrams.
+The route handler then renders a view for the data returned by the model.
+Finally, the server returns that rendered HTML to the browser.

 ## Releases